Jgilhuly/cursor-demos/legacy-systems/jquery-to-react-widget/README.md

 2. **Open `index.html`** in a modern web browser
 3. **Start using** the task manager to see it in action

-No build process or dependencies required - it's a simple HTML/CSS/JavaScript application!
+No build process or dependencies required - it's a simple HTML/CSS/JavaScript application.

 ## Anti-Patterns Demonstrated